wp-plugins/contact-us-page-contact-people/readme.txt

 The plugin when installed auto creates a stunning contact us page with these features:

 * Enable/Disable Google Location Map - Show main location and each profiles location on map.
-* Create unlimited Contact Profiles.
-Display each person, department, store or branch office  contact profile.
+* Create unlimited Contact Profile Cards.
+Display each person, department, store or branch office on a profile card.
-* Features direct email submission from users to each contact profile.
+* Features direct email submission from users to each contact profile card.
 * Email address never visible.
-* People Contact Profiles: Show as much or as little contact information as each individual desires/requires.
+* Contact Profile cards: Show as much or as little contact information as each profile desires / requires.
-* Department Contact Profile: Displace each departments contact profile, e.g. support, sales, admin.
+* Department Contact Profiles: Displace each departments contact profile, e.g. support, sales, admin.
-* Stores and branches local or world wide – Contact Profile and local on Google map.
+* Stores and branches local or world wide - show on Google map.
 * Add and edit profiles - Add profiles with all their contact details, profile image or add a department (e.g. Sales, Support, Despatch) or branch offices.
-* Contact Profiles show in Grid View on Contact us page.
+* Contact Profiles show stylish Contact cards on the Contact us page.
-* Contact Us Page is fully mobile responsive using JQuery masonry.
+* Contact Us Page dispaly is fully mobile responsive using JQuery masonry.
 * Fully cross browser compliant including IE7 to IE10.
-* Mobile device optimized – all tablets and phones.
+* Mobile device optimized, all tablets and phones.
-* Sort position in Grid View display by drag and drop.
+* Sort profile card position on Contact us page by using drag and droping the Profiles admin menu.
-* Set Grid View Column layout.
-Single to 5 column layout supported.
+* Set the number of profile Cards to show per row.
+Display up to 5 Cards per row.
-* Mouse over profile and that contact profile auto shows as pop up on map marker.
+* Mouse over profile card and that contact profile auto shows as pop up on map marker.
 * Click map marker to see contact profile as pop-up.
 * Click to email.
 Contact form with smooth email pop-up forms for easy and quick submission.
 * Pop-up submission success confirmation.